jeffh/Fox/docs/source/tutorial.rst

           always choose to conform to ``FOXStateTransition`` protocol instead of using ``FOXTransition``.

 We can now run this to verify the behavior of the queue.
-This does take significantly more time that the previous example.
+This takes more time that the previous example.
 But Fox's execution time can be tweak if you want faster feedback versus a more thorough test run.
 See :ref:`Configuring Test Generation`.

 Just to be on the same page, here's a naive implementation of the queue that passes the property we just wrote::